310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Tsumugi %}
-Nooo, that's not what I…
+Nooo, that isn't what I—…

 Wait, Takamine-kun, what are you doing sitting down here?

-If you're not feeling well, I’ll help you to the infirmary, okay?
+If you aren't feeling well, I’ll help you to the infirmary, okay?
 {% endbubble %}

 {% bubble Midori %}